1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants include accredited schools of nursing, nursing centers, academic health centers, State or local governments, and other private or public non-profit entities determined appropriate by the Secretary.
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants include accredited schools of nursing, nursing centers, academic health centers, State or local governments, and other private or public non-profit entities determined appropriate by the Secretary.
 Eligible faith-based organizations, community based organizations, and Tribes and Tribal Organizations can apply for these funds if they are otherwise eligible.
 For-profit entities are not eligible under this Notice of Funding Opportunity.
 Individuals are not eligible to apply.
 State (includes District of Columbia, public institutions of higher education and hospitals), Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Public nonprofit institution/organization (includes institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, U.S. Territories and possessions, Profit organization, Private nonprofit institution/organization (includes institutions of higher education and hospitals), Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations) Eligible applicants are collegiate schools of nursing, nursing centers, academic health centers, State or local governments, and other private or public entities accredited by a recognized body or bodies or state agency, approved for the purpose of nursing education by the Secretary of Education.
 In addition to schools in the 50 states, only those in the District of Columbia, the Commonwealth of Puerto Rico, the Northern Mariana Islands, American Samoa, Guam, the U.S. Virgin Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau are eligible to apply.
 Federally Recognized Indian Tribal Government and Native American organizations may apply if they are otherwise eligible.
 Eligible applicant types include: Not-for-Profit Organization, Nonprofit Organization, State, Tribal, For-Profit Organization, Local, Federally Recognized Indian/Native American/Alaska Native Tribal Government.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program